 Greater Clarity Starts with CDISC Education.
 We invite you to join us at one of our training events.
 You can also reach out to us with any questions you may have.

-Nancy Brucken is a Standards Engineer in the Data Standards and Innovations group at Syneos Health, responsible for ADaM implementation, compliance and internal tool development.
+Nancy Brucken is a Standards Engineer on the Data Standards team at Clinical Solutions Group, Inc., responsible for ADaM implementation, compliance and internal tool development.
 She has been an ADaM team member since 2011, a contributor to the OCCDS v1.0, Rheumatoid Arthritis Therapeutic Area, ADaM IG v1.2 and Traceability sub-teams, serves as co-leader of the ADQRS sub-team, and received a CDISC award for Outstanding Contributions to Standards Development in 2017.
 Nancy has been a frequent presenter and seminar/workshop instructor on ADaM-related topics at various industry conferences.

 Nate Freimark is Vice President - Clinical Programming and Data Standards at The Griesser Group.
 Nate was the CDISC ADaM team lead from 2010-2017, a member of the CDISC GGG (Global Governance Group), one of the ADaM trainers and a member of the SDS Oncology, QS and Compliance subteams.
 Nate is also a member of several PhUSE teams (working on improving data quality and site selection standards) and the ADaM lead for many CFAST Therapeutic Area User Guides (TAUGs).
 He has been a member of the ADaM team since 2005, a member of the ADaM Leadership Team since it’s creation, and has been “doing CDISC” since 2004.
 Nate has been involved in ADaM Education since it’s inception from the development of the training material to giving public, private, and FDA ADaM training courses.